 These audits are the benchmarks through which companies showcase their transparency, accountability, and honesty with investors.

-SOX, short for the Sarbanes-Oxley Act, is like a rulebook for public companies to follow ethical financial practices that ensure corporate governance.
-The US federal law mandates organizations to adhere to specific financial reporting, information security, and auditing requirements to prevent the possibility of corporate fraud.
+SOX, short for the Sarbanes-Oxley Act, is like a rulebook for public companies to follow ethical financial practices that ensure sound corporate governance.
+The US federal law mandates that organizations adhere to specific financial reporting, information security, and auditing requirements to prevent the possibility of corporate fraud.

 This prompted the creation of a legal act to ensure that all public companies are honest and transparent so stakeholders like investors (bankers, shareholders, the general public, etc.) can trust what the companies tell them about their financial data.

-With the introduction of SOX, companies now have a legal obligation to be more cautious when handling and reporting their finances—much like GDPR compliance demands extra care when processing personal data.
+With the introduction of SOX, companies now have a legal obligation to be more cautious and transparent when handling and reporting their finances—much like GDPR compliance demands extra care when processing personal data.

 Who must comply with SOX?